matthansen0/azure-iot-ops-lab/README.md

 ## ⚠️ Prerequisite: Azure CLI Login

 The assumption is that this deployment will be done from bash in Azure Cloud Shell.
-If not, make sure before running the deployment script, that you've logged in to Azure CLI and get a refreshed token:
+Even if you are in Cloud Shell already, it's a good idea before running the deployment script to make sure that you've logged in to Azure CLI, to set the subscription and get a refreshed token:

 ```bash
 az login